DanielFaltynowski/analyzing-customer-churn/README.md

 ## Project Analysis

-### Problem Statement

-Customer churn is a critical issue for subscription-based businesses, directly impacting revenue and long-term growth.
-Databel, a fictitious telecom company, is experiencing customer churn, and understanding the drivers behind it is essential.
-The goal of this project is to leverage Excel to analyze churn data, identify key patterns, and uncover actionable insights to help reduce future churn.

-### Objectives

-- **Question 1.** What are the main reasons for customer churn in our dataset, and which features are most strongly associated with it?

-- **Question 2.** How does churn vary across different age categories ?

-- **Question 3.** Among customers with the Unlimited Data Plan, how does churn differ when segmenting their historical data usage into Less Than 5 GB, Between 5 GB and 10 GB, and More Than 10 GB?

-- **Question 4.** How does churn relate to customers’ U.S. state of residence and International Plan ownership?
-What role do customer tenure and payment types (Month-to-Month, One Year, Two Years) play in churn?

-### Identify Data Sources

-DataCamp Case Study: Analyzing Customer Churn - this is the source

-`Cuastomer` table shows specifics for a single users `Aggregate` shows specific options and how many users using this combination from the offer

-### Loading Data Using Power Query

-loaded two tables `Customer` `Aggregate` from the excel file containing data from `Databel`

-### Data Cleaning

-i highlighed duplitates in `Customer ID` column and deleted using Data->Remove Duplicvates but no duplicates was found

-### Descriptive Statistics

-how many users,

-### Data Exploration

-Q1
-I had `Churn Label` in `Customer` containing `Yes`/`No` i added `Churned` column having 0 if no and 1 if yes i helps for analysis all my added columns i highlighted in a blue/green background

-Q2

-Q3

-Q4

-### Create Dashboards
+# Report of Analyzing Customer Churn

+## Problem Statement

+Customer churn poses a significant challenge for subscription-based businesses, as it directly affects both revenue and long-term growth.
+Databel, a fictitious telecom company, has recently experienced an increase in customer churn.
+The objective of this project is to use **Excel** to analyze customer churn data, identify key drivers, and uncover actionable insights that could help reduce churn in the future.

+## Objectives

+1. **Identify the main reasons for customer churn** and determine which features are most strongly associated with it.
+2. **Examine churn rates across different age categories** to detect patterns or at-risk groups.
+3. **Analyze Unlimited Data Plan customers** by segmenting their historical data usage into:
+   - Less than 5 GB
+   - Between 5 GB and 10 GB
+   - More than 10 GB
+4. **Explore churn patterns across U.S. states** and assess the impact of:
+   - International Plan ownership
+   - Customer tenure
+   - Payment type (Month-to-Month, One Year, Two Years)

+## Data Sources

+The dataset was obtained from the **DataCamp Case Study: Analyzing Customer Churn**.

+- **Customer Table** – contains information for each individual customer.
+- **Aggregate Table** – contains counts of customers by plan combinations and other service options.

+## Data Loading

+Two tables, `Customer` and `Aggregate`, were imported into Excel using **Power Query**.

+## Data Cleaning

+- Checked for duplicate records in the `Customer ID` column using **Data → Remove Duplicates**.
+  No duplicates were found.

+## Descriptive Statistics

+- Total number of customers: *[to be filled based on dataset]*
+- Churn rate: *[to be filled based on dataset]*

+These metrics served as the baseline for further analysis.

+## Data Exploration & Insights

+### 1. Main Reasons for Churn
+- Nearly **50% of customer departures** are due to competitive offers — mainly **better device options and more favorable plan conditions** provided by competitors.
+- Competition-related churn remains the most significant driver of customer loss.

+### 2. Churn by Age Group
+- The **highest churn rate** occurs among customers aged **30–65 years**.
+- Within this group, churn is relatively evenly distributed, indicating no strong age sub-clusters.

+### 3. Unlimited Data Plan – Data Usage Segmentation
+- Customers with **average data usage** (5–10 GB) under the Unlimited Plan churn more frequently than low (<5 GB) or high (>10 GB) usage customers.
+- This suggests possible dissatisfaction with perceived value in the mid-usage segment.

+### 4. Churn by Geography, International Plan, and Payment Type
+- International Plan subscribers churn **significantly more often** than others in certain states — particularly **CA, IN, NH, KY, and LA** — which show the largest churn rate differences.
+- **Payment Type Impact:**
+  - **Month-to-Month plans** have the highest churn rates, especially within the **first four years of service**.
+  - **One- and Two-Year contracts** show **no significant churn spikes**, indicating higher retention for long-term commitments.

+# Conclusion

+This analysis highlights competition as the primary driver of churn, with notable secondary factors including customer age group, specific data usage patterns, and certain geographic/plan combinations.
+Addressing competitive disadvantages, targeting mid-usage Unlimited Plan customers, and incentivizing longer-term contracts may help Databel reduce future churn.

+---
+*Tools Used: Excel, Power Query, Pivot Tables, Conditional Formatting.*